 You can relate.
 You gain basic, yet powerful spellcasting and develop an aura that pushes your ki past your limits.
-Finally, you can simply transform into a dragon of you choosing.
+Finally, you can simply transform into a dragon of your choosing.

 You gain spells and spell slots as a half-caster (identical to an Arcane Trickster or Eldritch Knight).
 Your modifier for your spells is Wisdom, and your spell list is the sorcerer spell list.

 You do not need an arcane focus or material components as your spells are a part of your martial arts practice.

 You may do slashing or piercing damage with your unarmed strike.
 Additionally, whenever you cast a cantrip, you may make an unarmed strike as a bonus action.